PROTECTION

 *Data from Save the Children UK

-Save the Children Hong Kong supported protection programmes in various countries, including Bhutan, China, Sri Lanka, Laos and Mongolia, directly providing services to 162,163 children and adults.
+Save the Children Hong Kong supported protection programmes across various countries including Bhutan, mainland China, Laos, Mongolia and Sri Lanka.
+In 2025, we directly provided services to 116,437 children and adults, following our reach of 68,517 in 2024 and 162,163 in 2023.

 Sri Lanka: Cultivating a Child Protection Culture and Community